Najia-Manjur/star-wars-universe/README.md

 # StarWarsUniverse

 This project is a Star Wars themed web app.
 The homepage shows a paginated list of all characters in the Star Wars universe which includes basic character information such as name, gender, height, and species.
 Clicking on a character on the homepage redirects to another page with a list of all the films the character has appeared in.
 Information about the films include the name, episode id, director and release date.
+The app is mobile responsive as well.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

 Live demo on Heroku: https://starwar-app-heroku.herokuapp.com/characters/1